DAOC-DAO/.github/profile/README.md

 First, humans will eventually be bitten back by their own greed and selfish nature, which leading to its destruction.

-Second，humans are not suitable for long-distance interstellar travel, nor are they suitable for surviving in harsh alien environments.
+Second, humans are not suitable for long-distance interstellar travel, nor are they suitable for surviving in harsh alien environments.

 We believe that building such a robot society requires solving three basic questions, see below for an index of those questions and related technical exploration: